 - GOALS/OBJECTIVES OF THE FIRMS

 Generally, the supply of a commodity increases only at high prices as it fulfills only profit maximization however with the change in trend.
 Some firms are willing to supply more even at these prices.

 - NUMBER OF FIRMS IN THE MARKET

-When the numbers of firms in the industry increase market supply also increase due to large number of products producing that commodity however market supply will decrease if some of the firms start learning the industry due to losses.
+When the number of firms in the industry increases market supply also increases due to a large number of products producing that commodity however market supply will decrease if some of the firms start learning the industry due to losses.

-If a seller expect a rise in price in near future, the current market supply will decrease in order to rise the supply in future of higher prices.
+If a seller expects a rise in price in near future, the current market supply will decrease to rise the supply in the future of higher prices.

 - MEANS OF TRANSPORTATION AND COMMUNICATION

-Proper infrastructural development, like improvement in the means of transportation and communication help to maintaining adequate supply of the commodity.
+Proper infrastructural development, like improvement in the means of transportation and communication, helps to maintain an adequate supply of the commodity.

 LAW OF SUPPLY